Susan Beharriell

 During the First Gulf War she was stationed in Germany at the Allied Air Force Central Europe, conducting intelligence analysis.
 She was seconded to the Privy Council Office from 1992 to 1994, after which she became the Command Intelligence officer for the Canadian Air Force.
 At the time of the September 11 attacks in 2001, she was the Deputy Commander of the Combined Intelligence Centre for NORAD/US Space Command Headquarters.
-She retired in 2008 from the Canadian Forces College at the rank of Lieutenant-Colonel.Appointee Biographies.
-Public Appointments Secretariat.
+She retired in 2008 from the Canadian Forces College at the rank of Lieutenant-Colonel.

-Beharriell received the US Meritorious Service Medal, the Special Service Medal for service to NATO, the Canadian Decoration with 2 bars, and the Queen's Diamond Jubilee Medal, and is an Officer of the Order of Military Merit.
-She is a member of The Memory Project Speakers' Bureau.
+Beharriell received the US Meritorious Service Medal, the Special Service Medal for service to NATO, the Canadian Decoration with 2 bars, and the Queen's Diamond Jubilee Medal, and was an Officer of the Order of Military Merit.
+She was a member of The Memory Project Speakers' Bureau.

 Beharriell is also credited as the person who suggested the name Voyageur for the Six String Nation's guitar, a Canadian arts project created by Jowi Taylor.

+Beharriell died on 1 December 2022 at the Sunnybrook Veterans Centre in Toronto, Ontario, Canada.